A Guide to Psychology and its Practice

 As a person is trying to deal with all these issues, please advise on how to maintain the rest of his or her life.
 For example, since I am thinking non-stop about each appointment, my home life and career is suffering horribly.
 How does a person find balance, yet, still move toward feeling better?

 When I tell the story about the philosopher on my Consultation page, I’m really serious.
 If psychotherapy is to be successful, it must be more important to you than anything else in your life.
 It really is a life-and-death matter because the rest of your life depends on it—and, if you are like most people, you’re stuck in a sort of psychological oblivion right now.
-And so it is essential that you think about your therapy all the time.
+So it is essential that you think about your psychotherapy all the time.
+Oddly enough, though, that is not the real issue here.

-Of course, how you think about your treatment really determines its outcome.
+The real issue is how you think about your treatment.
 If you think about it as you describe, most likely you feel as overwhelmed as you do because you are secretly trying to control the psychotherapy process.
 You’re wondering about what to say.
 You’re wondering about what to leave out.
 You’re afraid that your deepest secrets will come to light.
 Well, all of these concerns and fears create nothing but anxiety.

 Back to the list of questions